S2-group/robot-runner/README.md

 A native experiment always needs the field **use_simulator** set to the value **false**.
 It also does not need any launch file specified in the **launch_file_path** field.
 In case you as a user need to launch specific nodes you can do so by launching them from the run_script or launching a .launch file from the run_script.

 A native experiment does not necessarily need a **run_script** specified.
-It does however need a run_script specified, if the experiment consists of performing custom logic on the remote PC side, or of manipulating the native ROS device.
+But it does need a run_script specified, if the experiment consists of performing custom logic on the remote PC side, or consists of manipulating the native ROS device.

 **Important:**